Thomas Talfourd

-Life
+Early life

-The son of a well-to-do brewer, Talfourd was born in Reading, Berkshire.
+Talfourd was born at Reading, Berkshire, son of Edward Talfourd, a wealthy brewer, and Ann, daughter of Rev. Thomas Noon, a dissenting religious minister in Reading.
+His father and grandfather were deeply religious; Talfourd himself became a practising Anglican as an adult.
 He received his education at Hendon and Reading School.
 At the age of 18, he was sent to London to study law under Joseph Chitty, a special pleader.
 Early in 1821, he joined the Oxford circuit, having been Called to the Bar at Middle Temple earlier in the year.
 Fourteen years later, he was created a serjeant-at-law and led the court with William Fry Channell until 1846, when serjeants lost their monopoly of audience.
 In 1849 he succeeded Thomas Coltman as judge of the Court of Common Pleas.

 In politics

 At the general election in 1835 he was elected MP for the Parliamentary Borough of Reading as a Radical, a result repeated in the general election of 1837.
-He chose not to run in the general election of 1841, but stood again in the general election of 1847 and was elected.
+He chose not to stand in the general election of 1841, but stood again in the general election of 1847 and was elected.
 In the House of Commons, Talfourd introduced a copyright bill in 1837, but the dissolution of Parliament in 1837 following the death of William IV meant that it had to be reintroduced in the new Parliament in 1838.
 By that time, the bill was met with strong opposition.
 Talfourd re-introduced it again in 1839, 1840 and 1841.
 It finally became law in 1842, albeit in modified form, and at a time when Talfourd was not in Parliament.
 Charles Dickens dedicated The Pickwick Papers to Talfourd.